krokoreit/spArgValidatorPy/README.md

       ....
 ```
 Note that the name of the argument is passed to the validation function and not the value.
 After successful validation (no exception raised), these variables can be safely used as str, int and float.
-For more complex validation with the use of strict mode, minumum or maximum values allowed or defaults, see the validation functions below.
+For more complex validation with the use of strict mode, minimum or maximum values allowed or defaults, see the validation functions below.

 </br>